melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 The post will describe how the **trained models** can be persisted and reused across machine learning **libraries** and **environments**, i.e. how they can *interoperate*.
-To be more specific, let's first introduce some definitions: a *trained model* is an artefact produced by the machine learning algorithm as part of training which can be used for inference. *Library* refers to a software package like scikit-learn or Tensorflow.
+To be more specific, let's first introduce some definitions: a *trained model* is an artefact produced by a machine learning algorithm as part of training which can be used for inference. *Library* refers to a software package like scikit-learn or Tensorflow.
 An *environment* is roughly speaking a combination of hardware and operating system.
 We will distinguish between training and inference environments.
 An example of a training environment is a data